iterative/dvc.org/content/docs/command-reference/run.md

   ([not recommended](#avoiding-unexpected-behavior)).

 - `--no-commit` - do not save outputs to cache.
 A stage created, while nothing is added to the cache.
-In the stage file, the file hash values will be empty;
-  They will be populated the next time this stage is actually executed, or `dvc commit` can be used to force committing existing output file versions to cache.
+Use `dvc commit` to finish the operation later.

   This is useful to avoid caching unnecessary data repeatedly when running multiple experiments.